 - Find your perfect property and make an offer.

 - Once you have made an offer on a property and the offer has been accepted, you will need to engage a Barbadian attorney to conduct a title search.

-- You will need to pay a 10% deposit to secure the property which will be held in escrow by the seller’s attorney until completion.
+- You will need to pay a 10% deposit to secure the property which will be held in escrow by the seller’s attorney until the sale is completed.

-- Payment of the remaining 90% will normally be made within 3-6 months upon conveyance of title of the property.
+- You will typically be required to make payment of the remaining 90% within 3 to 6 months upon conveyance of title of the property.

 Transfer Tax & Stamp Duty